Places Where Can Practice Making Conversation And Generally Work On Your Social Skills

 I think this kind of thing can definitely help you if you're particularly nervous about approaching people or talking to anyone you don't know.
 It can help you learn to think on your feet and make conversation-starting small talk.
 It's also useful in the sense that if you're up for it, there's always somewhere to go to practice for a bit.
 I don't think you have to do this though.
 There are lots of other ways to get time interacting with people.

 A support or social skills training group

-Individuals or organizations in some cities run support or training groups for things like social anxiety or Asperger's Syndrome.
+Individuals or organizations in some cities run support or training groups for things like social anxiety or Autism Spectrum Disorder.
 Members get together, discuss their issues, and help each other out as best they can.
 Just by being around other people there's an opportunity to get some social experience.
 Training groups more deliberately teach social skills.
 They include role plays and exercises where the students can practice interactions in a low-risk environment.
 Groups can either be entirely support or training-oriented, but they're often a mix of the two.
 This article goes into more depth:

 Using the services of an anonymous crisis support line

 Most of the callers to crisis support lines aren't suicidal.
 Many just want someone to talk to.
 The trained volunteers who man the phones are happy to oblige and easy to speak to.
 You could use these lines as safe way to get used to making conversation.
 You may be able to use free online calling services to reach lines outside your area.
 If you do call a support line though, don't phone too often and limit your conversation to around ten minutes.
 If you get a message saying the line is getting a lot of calls try again at a less busy time.
 It's okay to use these services as a social support, but they're often low on staff and resources, so be responsible and don't take too much time from other callers.